tstat1996/nets213_turk_judge/README.md

 * Crowdsourcing the judgement on the appeals on Mechanical Turk at 3 different pay levels: 1 cent, 5 cents, and 10 cents.
 We will publish each type of appeal, one where the worker got rejected for a right answer and one where the worker got rejected for a wrong answer.
 Each individual appeals receives its judgement after it has been voted on by 5 workers (could be another number).
 Work required: 4
 * Aggregation Control.
 We will collect the results for each payment amount by majority vote and weighted majority vote.
 Potentially will also do a unanimous vote check to try to simulate an actual jury.
 Work required: 4.
 * Analyzing the results.
 We will judge whether there is a difference in the voting/honesty of workers based on how much they are being paid to judge the appeal.
 We will also analyze whether there is a tendency for workers to side with otehr workers for getting paid.
 Work required: 4.

+##DATA
+We have collected image urls for each of the categories above (image_urls.xlsx).
+The input file (see input_file.csv) for Mechanical Turk consists of two columns.
+The first is the image url, and the second is the appeal we are testing.
+We have included 5 images from each category.
+The appeal next to each image is the appeal in the respective category listed above.
+If there is two appeals for the category, the image url appears in two rows, one for each appeal.

+There is a sample output file (sample_output.csv) for our quality control model based on what the csv file we would get from Mechanical Turk once our task is completed.
+It has fake data in it right now, but the output of the real file would look the same.